kicka42/notes/docs/travel/countries/italy.md

 # Italy

-This page demonstrates some of the built-in markdown extensions provided by VitePress.
+This page demonstrates some of the built-in.

 ## Cities